Sov-Nation/dd_jobsonline/README.md

-# dd_copson
+# dd_jobsonline
-A simple script to check if anyone is on from several societies
+A script that outputs the number of players online, the number in each occupation and the number in certain occupation categories